Prag8855/aab/content/guides/work-visa.md

 - [ ] **A fair salary**
     There is no minimum salary, but you can't be underpaid.[^42] You must earn as much as Germans who have a similar job.[^32] - [Compare your salary](/guides/salaries-in-germany)
 - [ ] **Qualifications for this job**
     You must know how to do your job.
-For example, to get a programming job, you must know how to program.
+For example, to get a car mechanic job, you must know how to fix cars.
+Your job can be unrelated to your education.[^31]
 - [ ] **Permission to do this job**
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)

 If you are **not** a citizen of {{ BESCHV_26_COUNTRIES }}, you must have...[^38]

 - [ ] **Vocational training** or a **university degree**
     You must be trained to do this job.
 Your education or training must be [recognised by the *Agentur für Arbeit*](#get-your-education-recognised).
 It must be equivalent to 2 years of training in Germany.
 If you have a university degree, try to get a [[Blue Card]]; it's better.
+Your job can be unrelated to your education.[^31]

 If you are **not** a citizen of {{ BESCHV_26_1_COUNTRIES }}, you must have...[^49]